 - “Best workplace” or “Best employer” rankings and awards

-- Environmental initiative or other CSR-related news from your company
+- Environmental initiatives or other news from your company

-- Free tools that are relevant to the candidate’s field, like Hubspot’s free Marketing Grader tool, or a newsletter they might be interested in following
+- Free tools that are relevant to the candidate’s field, like Hubspot’s free Marketing Grader tool, or a newsletter they might be interested in subscribing to

-- Reports or ebooks developed by your company that are relevant to candidates’ field
+- Reports or ebooks developed by your company that are relevant to the candidate's area of expertise

-- Live stream of a talk with a company recruiter or hiring manager
+- A live stream of a talk with a company recruiter or hiring manager

-- Links to social pages that give a good inside view into your company culture, like this We Are Netflix Facebook page or the Lululemon People twitter feed.
+- Links to social pages that give a good inside view into your company culture

 - Videos of interview simulations